absorensen/numbers_go_brrrr/m0_introduction/s0_intro_to_computing.md

 however, end up with several versions of some elements of your code, based on whether some feature is there or not.

 ### Platform-Specific APIs
-Some GPU APIs are specific to specific operating systems.
+Some GPU APIs are operating system specific.
 [DirectX11][21] and [DirectX12][22] targets Windows and XBox platforms, while [Metal][23] targets Apple devices.
 The guide won't concern itself too much with these.
 DirectX11 is somewhat similar to OpenGL, while DirectX12 and Metal are from the same, more low-level, generation as Vulkan.
 Metal however, seems to be a bit less low-level compared to DirectX12 and Vulkan.

 ### Cross-Platform APIs
 [OpenGL][24] and [Vulkan][25] are cross platform.
-OpenGL hasn't seen any updates for a while.
-Vulkan on the other hand is a low level, but generally popular API.
+Vulkan is a low level, but generally popular API.
 It puts a lot of responsibility on to the programmer, but works on Windows and Linux, as well as Intel, Nvidia and AMD GPUs.
 It even works fairly decently on Apple devices thanks to [MoltenVK][26] Another cross-platform tool is [wgpu][14], mentioned earlier.
-It is also the one that will be used in the guide for GPU code.

 ### Compute APIs
 Some GPU APIs are strictly not for graphics, such as [CUDA][27] and